 Daily fluctuations in the currencies are often less volatile than stocks, often times less than 1% change in the value of the currency.
 This is why many forex traders rely on the leverage to increase the value of potential movements.
-In the retail forex trading world, leverage can be as high as 250:1 (although we recommend no more than 100:1).
+In the retail forex trading world, leverage can be as high as 250:1 (although we recommend no more than 100:1 for Non-EU).
 With 100:1 leverage, you can trade $100 worth of a particular currency with only $1, giving you a chance to profit from the average daily movements in the fx markets and currency pairs.

 Forex brokers play an important role in the fx market as they are the crucial link between the individual (you – the retail Forex trader) and the forex market.
 Individual investors cannot trade the forex market directly via the major banks (unless you have at least $1 million USD).

 Brokers profit by providing individual investors and traders (like you) an opportunity to trade the fx market simply through matching buyers and sellers.

 It’s important to understand the forex market is not a zero sum game (meaning one buyer for each seller).
 Often times smaller traders (retail traders) make trades that are matched by one large buyer/seller, and both of you can profit.
 This happens with larger fx players having different holding times or prices than you.